burakgiray/webpage/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my page!
 I am a Ph.D. candidate in the Department of Political Science at the University of Houston.
-My major field is International Relations and my research interests include the composition of UN peacekeepers, effectiveness of peacekeeping missions, supply-side of peacekeeping and peace settlements.
+My main research areas include UN interventions in conflicts, the supply-side, effectiveness and legitimacy of UN peacekeeping operations, and the durability of peace settlements.

+In my dissertation, **UN Peacekeeping Operations: Conflicting Interests and Effectiveness**, I study how divergent interests of troop-providers affect the overall success of UN peacekeeping missions.